InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Proposed Encoder - I nception XML

 \subsection{Embedding Enhancement Module}

-As mentioned in section 1, the sequence of words do not necessarily observe the syntax of a written language and the presence of a word is more important than it's position \cite{wang2016understanding}.
+As mentioned in section 1, the sequence of words in the short-text extreme classification setting do not necessarily observe the syntax of written language, and the presence of a word is more important than its position \cite{wang2016understanding}.
 Therefore, creating a model agnostic to the input word order is desirable.
 There exist pooling techniques to make the input word order agnostic, for example, \cite{Dahiya21} use a tf-idf weighted sum of word embeddings as an input to \textsc{Astec}.
-However, pooling often come at a cost of lost information, especially max pooling.
-In a paradigm, where the input to the model is a sequence of 300-dimensional embeddings of 3-5 words, the information is already very scarce and needs alternate methods to be made word order agnostic.
-Thus, to make these representations independent of the word order and to localize semantic information in adjacent embedding dimensions, we introduce an embedding enhancement module.
+However, pooling, especially max pooling, often results in loss of information.
+In a paradigm, where the input is a sequence of 300-dimensional embeddings of 3-5 words, the information is already very scarce and needs alternate methods to be made word order agnostic.
+To alleviate this, we propose an embedding enhancement module.

 Specifically, the module consists of two orthogonal attention layers applied sequentially on the word and the embedding dimensions followed by a projection layer, effectively encoding global information both, on a word-level and on a semantic-level (Figure \ref{fig:SA-ablation}).
 The sequential attention formulation in our embedding enhancement module is given by: